 Six Business Lessons I Have Learned from CoVID-19 Crisis – With the uprising of the situation of the corona virus pandemic, the whole economies were affected majorly.
 Due to Covid-19 they have been major economic crisis faced by various countries that blocks all the world trades, life and businesses.
 This crisis is a global humanitarian challenge the world is facing currently which is not only a threat to the live but also to the livelihood.
-India has dealt with the current situation by opting for the right measures at the right time that somehow help the curve to flatten.
+India has deal with the current situation by opting for the right measures at the right time that somehow help the curve to flatten.

-Such situations cannot be e controlled or changed but rather we have to learn from the crises and understand the needs of the hour.
+Such situations cannot be controlled or changed but rather we have to learn from the crises and understand the needs of the hour.
 Below are six business lessons that one can learn from the Covid-19 crises.

 Price fluctuation is a daily challenge that is faced frequently by the people during crises.
 So the businesses which predicted the situations correctly are able to decide whether what kind of products, trends they can adopt in order to continue their business even during the lockdown and post lockdown.
 This analysis of the market situation plays a very significant role and one must keep them updated with the latest trends and products to win over the market.